 Literally.
 The choke can be removed before or after steaming the artichokes.
-Remove the inner sharp leaves in the center and scrape out the center fuzzy choke with a spoon, paring knife or melonballer.
+Remove the inner sharp leaves in the center and scrape out the center fuzzy choke with a spoon, paring knife, or melon baller.
 After you remove the choke, you will have reached the treasure of the heart which you can cut into pieces and eat or use in a variety of recipes.
 Submerge the artichoke into the lemon water while you prepare the rest of them and until ready to cook.
 This will prevent the leaves from browning.

 3. Boiling and Steaming

 For most recipes, the artichokes need to be boiled or steamed first to make them tender.
 To boil artichokes: bring a large pot of salted water to a boil, add the artichokes and return the water to a boil.
 Reduce the heat and simmer, covered for 30 minutes or until you can easily pull off a leaf from the center of the artichoke.
 To steam artichokes: set a steamer basket over boiling water.
-For added flavors, you can put garlic cloves, lemons and herbs into the water.
+For added flavors, you can put garlic cloves, lemons, and herbs into the water.
 Using tongs, place the artichokes in the steamer basket, stem side down.
-Reduce the heat to simmering, cover the pot and let the artichokes steam for 30-45 minutes or until you can easily pull out a leaf from the center of the artichoke.
+Reduce the heat to simmer, cover the pot and let the artichokes steam for 30-45 minutes or until you can easily pullout a leaf from the center of the artichoke.
 Another way to tell if the artichokes are done is to stick a knife into the center; if it comes out easily, the artichoke is done.

-You can now eat the artichokes as is, proceed to use them in another recipe or work your way to the artichoke hearts.
+You can now eat the artichokes as is, proceed to use them in another recipe, or work your way to the artichoke hearts.
 If you plan to eat the artichoke as is, pull off the outer leaves and scrape off the meat with your teeth.
-For added flavor, dip the leaves into an awesome dipping sauce such as a roasted garlic or red pepper aioli or even just melted vegan butter.
+For added flavor, dip the leaves into an awesome dipping sauce such as roasted garlic or red pepper aioli or even just melted vegan butter.
 Steamed baby artichokes served with dipping sauces make for a mouthwatering appetizer.

 4. Braised Artichokes

-Braising is a delicious way to enjoy the artichoke in its whole beauty, and you don’t need to boil or steam them first (though you can to make them even more tender).
+Braising is a delicious way to enjoy the artichoke in its whole beauty, and you don’t need to boil or steam them first (though you can make them even more tender).
 Simply trim medium-sized artichokes and leaving the stem intact, halve them lengthwise.
 Remove the choke.
-In a large skillet or pot, cook some onion, celery, carrots and garlic in olive oil.
+In a large skillet or pot, cook some onion, celery, carrots, and garlic in olive oil.
 Add the artichokes in a single layer and season with your favorite herbs.
 Add a cup of white wine and enough water to cover the artichokes.
 Cover the pot and let simmer until tender, about 30 minutes.
 The artichokes will be sweet and nutty with the deep flavors from the aromatics they were cooked in.